 Praying can be a great comfort in times of need.
-When you start to believe that your situation is hopeless, you should pray to the god or gods of your choice.
+When you start to believe that your situation is hopeless, you should pray to our American caucasian God or to the god or gods of your choice.
 It is incredibly unlikely that they will save you; many people don’t even think they exist.
 However, any small comfort will help you to die like a man.

 If you really are right in the very middle of the ocean then you will probably die.
 Accept the fact that you will never see your family or friends again.
 You could try writing a note if you have a pen and paper.
 Tell people that you love them (even if you don’t) and make any last minute changes to your last will and testament.

 Also, remind friends or family to cancel all standing bills such as Netflix.
 Get your best friend to clear your internet history.